 I open my personal life on my personal blog but have only shared about my mama’s journey through Alzheimer’s on this one.
 I am sharing my story because it is different than someone with Alzheimer’s but it includes memory loss and thinking deficiencies you may see in a loved one.
 I’m hopeful that knowing my story may help someone and that’s my whole intent in anything I write about.

 Three years ago, after a series of psychological testing by Dr. Susan Andrews a neuropschologist followed by numerous medical brain tests by my neurologist Dr. Morteza Shamsnia, I learned about my circulatory problem, the lesions and some brain atropy.
-Dr. Shamsnia prescribed Plavix (a blood thinner) to prevent more TIAs and Aricept which you all probably know as a medicine for Alzheimer’s patients with mild to medium cases (early to middle stage) to improve memory.
-I am receiving it to help improve memory without having Alzheimer’s.
+Dr. Shamsnia prescribed Plavix (a blood thinner) to prevent more TIAs and Aricept which you all probably know as a medicine for Dementia patients with mild to medium cases (early to middle stage) to improve memory.
+I am hopeful it will help improve my memory and thinking.

 I was also told that I had to diligently use my CPAP for the sleep apnea which I have.
 I wasn’t good about using it until then and unfortunately the lack of oxygen may have opened the way for the multiple TIAs I’ve experienced.
 Since then I find I cannot sleep if it’s not on me.
 I see this as God’s way of pushing me to do this important thing to stop these TIAs.